 So for me, sometimes the best part of my trip is the planning part.
 I can read and plan and dream without ever having to get on the plane.
 Part of the planning always includes food, and when we travel we I prefer to not have to waste time (and money) going out to breakfast.
 That way, we I have no guilt about splurging a little bit more on a really memorable dinner.
 OK, sometimes my husband, and if we’re traveling as a family, my son, will sneak off to a buffet breakfast, but my daughter and I prefer something small and fairly healthy, and as long as there's lots of coffee, we're good.
 Who wants to sit by the pool or tour around a city with a big, heavy stomach?

-- 1 cup dried fruit, chopped (cranberries, raisins, apricots, etc)
+- 1 cup chopped dried fruit cranberries, raisins, apricots, etc

 - 1 cup sugar

 - ¼ cup half and half